brentsimmons/inessential.com/posts/2019/12/26/netnewswire_2019_year_in_review.markdown

 We continued to ship updates to the Mac app — [NetNewsWire 5.0.3](https://nnw.ranchero.com/2019/10/22/netnewswire-for-mac.html), the most recent, shipped October 22.

 Maurice started working on the iOS app before we shipped 5.0 of the Mac app — and, on Dec.
 22, we shipped a [public TestFlight beta of NetNewsWire 5.0 for iOS](https://inessential.com/2019/12/22/netnewswire_5_for_ios_public_testflight).

+At this writing, four days later, 3,148 people have signed up to help test the iOS app.
+This is *far* beyond what we expected, and it’s super-exciting for the team.

 <p style="text-align:center">* * *</p>